 2. Specifying Confidential Information

-Courts often refuse to classify information as confidential if a party refers to it in global terms, for example, if an NDA asserts that all information that a party discloses to a recipient is confidential.
+Courts often refuse to classify information as confidential if a party refers to it globally, for example, if an NDA asserts that all information a party discloses to a recipient is confidential.
 (Smith Kline & French Laboratories (Australia) Limited v Secretary, Department of Community Services & Health (1990) 22 FCR 73).

-It’s also worth mentioning that just because you say that, agree to, or mark information as confidential does not necessarily mean that it automatically has the necessary quality of confidence about it.
+It’s also worth mentioning that just because you say that, agree to, or mark information as confidential does not necessarily mean that it automatically has the necessary quality of confidence.

-A non-disclosure agreement must, without disclosing the secret information itself, accurately identify and describe specific confidential information that the disclosing party will disclose.
+A non-disclosure agreement must, without disclosing the secret information itself, accurately identify and describe the confidential information the disclosing party will disclose.

 While the NDA should specify some confidential information, it should also be sufficiently broad to protect other confidential information that the disclosing party may disclose in conversations, emails, documents, or the information in the results or outcome.